-This is another informational field for the kernel, either LOADER_BIOS (0), LOADER_UEFI (1) or LOADER_RPI (2) for now.
+This informational field encodes BOOTBOOT Protocol level in bits 0 - 1 (as implemented by the loader which constructed the struct).
+Either PROTOCOL_STATIC (1) or PROTOCOL_DYNAMIC (2).
+If bit 7 (the sign bit) is set, then the structure has big-endian values, PROTOCOL_BIGENDIAN (0x80).
+Bits 2 - 6 encode another informational field for the kernel, either LOADER_BIOS (0), LOADER_UEFI (1), LOADER_RPI (2) or LOADER_COREBOOT(3) for now.
 New values will be defined by future versions of this documentation.